Table of Contents

 Differences Between Regular Milk and Almond Milk

 The basic and the most striking difference between the two is the fat and calorie content.
-When consumed in equal portions, regular milk provides 100 calories more than almond milk.
-Besides, regular milk is high in fat content but lags behind almond milk in terms of healthy monounsaturated fats by at least a gram per serving.
-It also fails in comparison to almond milk vis-à-vis the concentration of other essential vitamins and minerals.
+Regular milk provides 100 calories more than almond milk when consumed in equal portions.
+Besides, regular milk is high in fat content but lags behind almond milk in healthy monounsaturated fats by at least a gram per serving.
+It also fails compared to almond milk vis-à-vis the other essential vitamins and minerals concentration.
 Regular milk, however, provides more carbohydrates and proteins to the body than almond milk.

 Almond Milk – A Healthier Choice